Why It's Important to Regulate the Water Pressure in Your Home or Business

 Let us know how helpful you thought this article was by selecting a star rating above.
 Thanks for taking the time to visit our web site!

-Why is it important to regulate pressure?
+Why is it important to regulate water pressure?

 Code regulations state that water pressure in a household must be maintained at 80 psi.
 Reason being that all appliances that require water in the household operate at that specific psi or lower.
 Anything above 80 psi can cause severe damage to the plumbing in a household.